security-force-monitor/research-handbook/source/units_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-As different sources will spell a unit's name in different ways the Security Force Monitor works to create a single canonical version of a unit's name based on sources and standardized to match the overall structure of and reporting about the security forces:
+The Security Force Monitor works to create a single canonical version of a unit's name based on citations and standardized to match the overall structure of and reporting about the security forces:

 .. admonition:: Examples